norbertoj1029/video-filter/README.md

 ### NEW in v1.2.0:

 - English-Arabic keyboard change support:
-  - Automatic key mapping for Arabic keyboards so you can use the same shortcut key to change English<->Arabic without having to update shortcut key as each key from Arabic is mapped to its equivalent English key (QWERTY for Arabic 101 and AZERTY for Arabic 102)
+  - Automatic key mapping for Arabic keyboards so you can use the same shortcut key to change English↔Arabic without having to update the shortcut key as each key from Arabic is mapped to its equivalent English key (QWERTY for Arabic 101 and AZERTY for Arabic 102)
 - Quick reset functionality:
   - Customizable reset shortcut key
   - Instant recovery without popup interaction